 How much it costs to treat a brain injury can range from hundreds to millions of dollars – it is reliant on the severity of the injury and your prognosis.
 Many amounts are

-greater than what the average household has squirreled away for medical expenses.
+greater than what the average household has aside for medical expenses.

-Immediately after sustaining a brain injury, the victim is rushed to the nearest emergency room for life-saving medical care.
-ER trauma doctors work to stabilize the patient’s vital signs, minimize secondary symptoms, and prevent additional head or neck injuries.
+You might have had to rush to the nearest emergency room for life-saving medical care after sustaining a brain injury.
+Emergency room trauma doctors work to stabilize the patient’s vital signs, minimize secondary symptoms, and prevent additional head or neck injuries.

-The cost of the initial emergency care, including hospitalization and related surgical procedures, may reach up to $100,000 and can be even higher in the most serious cases.
+The cost of the initial emergency care, hospitalization, and related surgical procedures, may reach up to hundreds of thousands of dollars.
+Medical care costs can be even higher in the most serious cases.

 - Speech and language pathologists